Shivanikanodia/Fraud-Detection-Engine-FlaskAPI-and-Xgboost-/README.md

 ----
 ### STEPS:

-1. **Data Collection and Preperation:**
+1. **Data Collection and Preparation:**
 2. **Exploratory Data Analysis:**
 3. **Data Preprocessing and Feature Engineering:**
 4. **Model Selection, Model Traning and Model Evaluation:**
 5. **Model Deployement and Model Hosting:**
 6. **Model Perfomance Monitoring and Data drift tracking:**

-## Data Collection and Preperation :
+## Data Collection and Preparation:

-- The dataset had 7 lakh rows and 28 features, with mixed data type.
-We received it in JSON format and processed it using JSONlines library.
+- The dataset contained 700,000 rows and 28 features with mixed data types.
+It was received in JSON format and processed using the JSONLines library.

-- The dataset was checked for missing values using the isnull().sum() function and empty strings and whitespace characters using  regular expressions (Regex) for  EcoBuffer, 'posOnPremises'.
+- The dataset was checked for missing values using the isnull().sum() function and for empty strings and whitespace characters using regular expressions (Regex).

-- Used nunique function in python to detect unique value distribution and category diversity.
+- The nunique() function in Python was used to detect unique value distribution and category diversity.

-- Used pd.to_datetime to convert datetime coulmn stored as string into date object (Transactiondatetime, AcountOpenDate, ExpiryDate).
+- The pd.to_datetime() function was applied to convert datetime columns stored as strings into proper date objects (TransactionDateTime, AccountOpenDate, ExpiryDate).

-- For numerical data distribution, calculated skewness, visualized using KDE and histrograms, for rightly skewed trasanctions used log1p to make data normalised.
+- For numerical data distribution, skewness was calculated and visualized using KDE plots and histograms.
+For right-skewed transaction data, the log1p transformation was applied to normalize the distribution.

 ---

-## Data Visualisation - EDA:
+## Exploratory Data Analysis:

-1. Build Bar charts to Visualise Merchants Categories based on (Fraud Rate and Fraud Amountt), Channe - Pos_Entry_Model , (Spending patterns and High Velocity in transactions), Temporal trends (Transaction_hour, Is transaction happening at night and Time Since last transaction)
+Built bar charts to visualize merchant categories by fraud rate and fraud amount, analyze channels (Pos_Entry_Mode),  and high-velocity patterns, and study temporal trends like transaction hour, night-time activity, and time since last transaction.

 <img width="990" height="388" alt="image" src="https://github.com/user-attachments/assets/743d033e-1744-47de-a284-3f0e4e142985" />

 **INSIGHTS:**

-1. IN AND OUT showed a high fraud rate even at moderate transaction volumes, indicating vulnerabilities at specific outlets.
+- IN AND OUT showed a high fraud rate even with moderate transaction volume.

-2.Uber, Lyft, Walmart, Target, Sears, and Amazon consistently showed loss amounts ranging from $10K to $35K with fraud rates between 2–5%, suggesting that fraudsters may target major brands with high transaction volumes and heavy traffic.
+- Uber, Lyft, Walmart, Target, Sears, and Amazon had losses of $10K–$35K with 2–5% fraud rates, indicating fraud focus on major brands.

-3. Fraud patterns varied by time and merchant — higher fraud amounts occurred between 12 AM–6 AM for Uber and Lyft, while Walmart, Target, and Sears experienced losses of $20K–$35K, highlighting off-hour vulnerabilities in e-commerce and transportation platforms
+- Higher fraud occurred between 12 AM–6 AM for Uber and Lyft, and Walmart, Target, Sears showed $20K–$35K losses, revealing off-hour vulnerabilities.

 <img width="786" height="600" alt="Screenshot 2025-11-11 at 12 19 22" src="https://github.com/user-attachments/assets/8ca7df68-7ec1-4326-aed4-6ddadb2efeba" />